James the Red Engine: James in Thomas & Friends

 Unlike the books, the TV episode "Thomas and the Breakdown Train" had James in his red colour from the beginning.
 For unknown reasons, James also appeared in all episodes before "Thomas and the Breakdown Train" even though this story established him as being a new engine.

-Like in the books, James is very proud of his red paintwork and hates getting dirty, which often gets him into trouble.
+Like in the books, James hates getting dirty but is more vocally proud of his red paintwork, which often gets him into trouble.

 James is one of only four characters that appears in every Thomas & Friends film, but only has major roles in four of them.

-He is one of the leads of the 2013 film Thomas & Friends: King of the Railway, in which he, Thomas, and Percy assist in the restoration of Ulfstead Castle and the construction of the Earl of Sodor’s estate.
+He is one of the leads of the 2013 film Thomas & Friends: King of the Railway, in which he, Thomas, and Percy assist in the restoration of Ulfstead Castle and the construction of the Earl of Sodor's estate.

 James is the main antagonist of the 2014 film Thomas & Friends: Tale of the Brave.
 He pulls a prank on Percy which leads the latter to think there is a monster on the island.
-They make amends after Percy saves James from a rockslide.
+Feeling conflicted and guilty about his act, James initially taunts Percy before they make amends after Percy saves James from a rockslide.

 Thomas & Friends: The Adventure Begins retells the first seven episodes of the show, with some alterations; most notably, James appears in his original black livery from the second book.
 In this version, James arrived on Sodor before Thomas and is the engine Annie and Clarabel originally belonged to.
 Thomas chases after the runaway James but fails to stop him and James crashes into a field.
 Thomas then gets the breakdown train, has James put back on the tracks, and takes him to the Steamworks.
 James comes back some time later, now painted in his familiar red, but finds that his two coaches have been assigned to Thomas's newly acquired branch line.

 In the 2017 film Journey Beyond Sodor, Henry is prevented from taking a freight train to the mainland, so James is assigned to take his place.
 James has been teasing Thomas for being stuck on his branch line, so Thomas takes the train to spite him.
 James volunteers to go find the missing Thomas in the hope of being praised as a hero.
 After some investigation, he uncovers and is imprisoned in a large steelworks that Thomas had escaped from earlier and is forced to work there.
 He is eventually rescued by Thomas and a group of misfit experimental engines.

-James in Thomas and the Magic Railroad

-In the 2000 film, Thomas and the Magic Railroad, James was threatened by Diesel 10 and almost got pushed back into a smelting pit before being teleported out by Mr. Conductor Jr. (portrayed by Michael E. Rodgers).
-In the beginning, the fly annoying James was a reference to the original Awdry story "Buzz, Buzz".

-Susan Roman voiced James in the film.
-Michael Angelis provided James's voice in the workprint, along with Percy before he was replaced.